-Met one time in 2020
+Met three times in 2021

-Current Committee Members:

-Scott A. Dahnke (Chair)

-Laura G. O'Shaughnessy
+Current Committee Members: Laura G. O'Shaughnessy (Chair) Scott A. Dahnke Frederick.
+O Terrell

-Adam Valkin

-Frederick, O Terrell

-Mr. Terrell joined the Committee in April 2021.
-Mr. Valkin is not a nominee for re-election at the 2021 Annual Meeting and will cease to be on the Committee after the 2021 Annual Meeting.
+Mr. Dahnke is not a nominee for re-election at the Annual Meeting and will cease to be on the Nominating and Corporate Governance Committee after the Annual Meeting.
+Upon re-election at the Annual Meeting, Ms. Pretlow is expected to become a member of the Nominating and Corporate Governance Committee.